porscheofficial/sustainable-charging/README.md

 #### Environment

-After having installed `mamba`, you can create a `mamba` environment from the `environment.yml` with all necessary dependencies installed like this:
+After having installed `mamba`, you can create a `mamba` environment from the `environment.yml` with all necessary dependencies installed.
+Alternatively, you can use conda (the commands stay the same only replace mamba with conda).

 ```bash
 mamba env create -f environment.yml